mwisner/personal-blog/content/post/convox-app-migration.md

 Recently Convox went live with what is being called their "Generation 2" application stack.
 While gen 2 offers many improvements over gen 1, unfortunately there is no inline-upgrade path.

 One of the major differences, and the reason I personally transitioned my applications to gen 2,  is the replacement of per-service Elastic Load Balancers with a single, or in some cases, two Application load balancers for an entire rack.
 Individual ELBs cost ~\$18.00/month while ALBs cost ~\$12.00/month.
-For anyone running many services the cost of many ELBs adds up quickly.
-Between multiple environments and this new micro-service we all live in, you might end up with a significant amount of ELBSs.
+Between multiple environments and this new micro-service world we all live in, you might end up with a significant amount of ELBSs.

 # Preparing your rack
 The first thing you need to do is upgrade the rack itself.
 It's good to note that you're upgrading the rack to support gen 2 applications.
 Your existing applications will not break and for the immediate future you are still able to create new gen 1 applications even after upgrading.

 To upgrade your rack all you have to run is: